-The purpose here is to identify how you see yourself in the present moment, and then compare that against the final set of questions laid out below that ask what kind of person you are seeking to become.
+The purpose of these questions is to identify how you see yourself in the present moment and then compare that against the final set of questions laid out below.
+The final set of questions focuses on what kind of person you’re seeking to become.

 Who am I ideally seeking to become?